RazerMS/SDK-RazerMS_Python/README.md

 6. MOLPay General API.

 ### Installation
-1. Download `MOLPayPython.zip` folder.
+1. Download `RMSPython.zip` folder.
 2. Extract the zip file.
-3. Open terminal, navigate into `MOLPayPython` folder.
-4. Run `python sdk.py` at the terminal.
+3. Run `python sdk.py` at the terminal.

 ### Usage
 1. Set which type of enviroment with either **sandbox** or **production**